xPuls3/Pendorian-Elite-UI/README.md

 A Lot of features are disabled by default, I suggest looking through them for settings you might like.

+Given that Puls3 is a tester, most features (without being given away) will be made compatible with this script before their release on the live server.

 ## Support
 This script is was created for Firefox, not Chrome, Chrome support relies on people reporting errors.